Semih Güler

-Semih Güler (born 30 November 1994) is a German professional footballer who plays as a centre-back for Süper Lig side Gaziantep.
+Semih Güler (born 30 November 1994) is a German professional footballer who plays as a centre-back for Süper Lig side Kayserispor.

 Career

 Güler began his senior career with the German club Westfalia Herne in 2013.
 In the summer of 2014, he transferred to Eskişehirspor.
 He made his professional debut with Eskişehirspor in a 4–2 Turkish Cup loss to Galatasaray 3 December 2014.
 He shortly after went on loan to Eyüpspor for two seasons before returning to Eskişehirspor as a starter.
 On 13 January 2019, he transferred to Adana Demirspor.
 On 2 February 2025, he joined Gaziantep.

 Personal life

 Born in Germany, Güler is of Turkish descent.